Mak-Ta-Reque/Nutrition-and-immune-systems/README.md

 # Nutrition-and-immune-systems
-Predicting Nutrition Requirements to Boost Immune System - Kaggle Covid-19 healthy diet Dataset This repository is for data science project
+Predicting Nutrition Requirements to Boost Immune System - Kaggle Covid-19 healthy diet Dataset.
+This repository is for data science project